Pharaoh shabtis

 A great many pharaohs own shabtis of different types.
 Seti I, for example, has several faience, wooden and glazed soapstone shabtis, whose dimensions may also vary considerably.
 In order to keep the overview well-organised I have opted to include only one photo for each pharaoh.

-The shabtis of the kings of Kush (Nubia) are only included if they have ruled Egypt.
-The pharaohs of the 27th and 31st Dynasties came from Persia (Iran) and have been buried there without shabtis.
+The ushabtis of the kings of Kush (Nubia) are only included if they have ruled Egypt.
+The pharaohs of the 27th and 31st Dynasties came from Persia (Iran) and have been buried there without ushabtis.
 The overview ends with the 31st Dynasty in 332 BC, when Alexander the Great conquered Egypt.

 The Abydos King List